TejasCThakare/tejascthakare.github.io/README.md

 Hi, I'm Tejas Chandrakant Thakare.
-I am currently pursuing Masters of Science in Physics.
+I am currently pursuing Master of Science in Physics.
 Apart from physics, I find myself doing stuffs like short writing, technical stuffs, listening to music and discussion on ideas, history and social behaviour.

 # **Some stuffs that I did in past and still doing..**
   * "On the Dark Covering Capacity of Light and the Unification of Dark with Light", [see here](https://vixra.org/abs/1803.0217)